 Birthright citizenship was initially limited to free white people

-In 1787, the Constitution defined citizenship as open to “All persons born or naturalized in the United States, and subject to the jurisdiction thereof.”
-Soon after, the nation’s first naturalization law came into effect.
-The 1790 law said that “free white persons” could gain citizenship if they had lived in the U.S. for two years and had a good character.
+In 1790, the nation's nation’s first naturalization law came into effect.
+It stated that “free white persons” could gain citizenship if they had lived in the U.S. for two years and had a good character.
 The new citizens’ children under the age of 21 were given citizenship, too.

 But the new naturalization law ignored massive swaths of American society, including enslaved people and Native Americans, neither of whom were considered citizens.